donstenzel/hypertext.ua/README.md

 Routes ← (...)

-Server~Run!Routes
+Error ← (...)

+Server~Run‼(Routes|Error)
 ```

 ---

-[`html.ua`](html.ua) contains logic to create HTML documents using Uiua syntax.
+[`html.ua`](html.ua) contains functions to create HTML documents using Uiua code.
-This also allows you to use Uiua code to generate pages based on files and stuff.
+Some example use cases could be a page to show a database table, or creating a page
+for every file in some directory.
+See [`website.ua`](website.ua) for inspiration.

-To get started with this, import `Html` from the library.
+To get started, import `Html` from the library.
 From there you can
 use the tags inside the module.

 Here's what a random div with a codeblock and a link looks like: